sympal/sympal-docs/reference/en/01-Introduction.markdown

 * **sfSympalPluginManagerPlugin** - Sympal Plugin Web and CLI installation and management functionality
 * **sfSympalRenderingPlugin** - Render frontend content
 * **sfSympalSearchPlugin** - Search functionality
-* **sfSympalThemePlugin** - Functionality for the creation and switching of themes
 * **sfSympalUpgradePlugin** - Sympal upgrade management
 * **sfSympalUserPlugin** - Additional functionality for sfDoctrineGuardPlugin and use related functionality

 **Core Addon Plugins**

-In addition to the core sympal plugins, we also bundle some other useful and well-known symfony plugins:
+In an effort to reinvent as little as possible, sympal also packages a few other, trusted, plugins in its core:

 * **sfDoctrineGuardPlugin** - User management
 * **sfFeed2Plugin** - Feed parsing and generation